ievaUK/api-docs/source/includes/_contacts.md

-company_name | string | Name of the company that the contact belongs to default_image | boolean | `true` if the image object is a Parakeet generated default time_zone | string | Time zone that the contact is located in birth_date | string | Birth date for the contact created_at | date | Timestamp when the contact was created updated_at | date | Timestamp when the contact was last updated
+company_name | string | Name of the company that the contact belongs to default_image | boolean | `true` if the image object is a Parakeet generated default time_zone | string | Time zone that the contact is located in phone_numbers | array | Array of phone numbers attached to the contact emails | array | Array of email addresses attached to the contact addresses | array | Array of physical addresses attached to the contact birth_date | string | Birth date for the contact created_at | date | Timestamp when the contact was created updated_at | date | Timestamp when the contact was last updated